practicalli/spacemacs/structural-editing/smartparens.md

-# Smartparens - Writing structured text
+# Smartparens - Writing structural text

-Spacemacs uses [Smartparens](https://github.com/Fuco1/smartparens) to help you write structured code really fast and also move expressions around.
+Spacemacs uses [Smartparens](https://github.com/Fuco1/smartparens) to help you write structural code really fast and also move expressions around.
 Smart parens is a newer implementation of the classic _paredit_ package.

 > **Hint** Take a look at the [smart parens](https://github.com/Fuco1/smartparens) readme file for instructions on how to use Smartparens (I will incorporate that information in this workshop at a later date).